Artists and Industrial Revolution: Images of the Changing World

 During World War I (1914-1918), many women had to take over jobs vacated by men who had gone to fight in the war.

-Commissioned by John Baker & Co, this famous oil painting, entitled The Munitions Girls, by another one of Industrial Revolution artists Alexander Stanhope Forbes (1857-1947), shows women working at Kilnhurst Steelworks during the First World War.
+Commissioned by John Baker & Co, this famous oil painting, entitled The Munitions Girls, by another one of the Industrial Revolution artists Alexander Stanhope Forbes (1857-1947), shows women working at Kilnhurst Steelworks during the First World War.
 Like many other steelworks during the war, John Baker & Co’s Kilnhurst site was converted to make shells and ammunition.
 As men volunteered or were conscripted to fight in the British Army, women, as a result, became the main workforce in industry and farming.
 Munitions workers could often be picked out in a crowd because of the distinctive yellow coloring of their hair and skin.
 This was caused by the sulfur used in production.
 Consequently, they were nicknamed “canaries”.

 This article is featured as a part of our collaboration with Europeana, Europe’s platform for cultural heritage.
 Their project Europe at Work shares the story of Europe through our working lives in the past and the present.
 Visit their collection on Industrial Heritage and explore artworks, photos, and documents illustrating working life in Europe across time.